SageofPHY6Paths/SageofPHY6Paths.github.io/_posts/2023-05-14-the-unimpressiveness-of-the-religious-miracles.md

 ![Buuhan]({{ site.url }}{{ site.baseurl }}/assets/img/posts/Buuhan.jpeg)

-<sup>1<sub>The argument works for other religions like **Hinduism, Islam** also by changing it slightly.
+<sup><b id="f1">1</b><sub> The argument works for other religions like **Hinduism, Islam** also by changing it slightly.
 Krishna raising Mount Govardhana on his little finger and Muhammad splitting the Moon are not universal feats.</sub></sup>

-<sup>2<sub> By miracles I mean anything that cannot be explained by the established scientific laws and we can't generalize the established scientific laws such that the miracle can be explained.
+<sup><b id="f2">2</b><sub> By miracles I mean anything that cannot be explained by the established scientific laws and we can't generalize the established scientific laws such that the miracle can be explained.
 For example, if we encounter [Double-slit experiment][6] and think about it using classical mechanics it seems miraculous but we can generalize classical mechanics into [quantum mechanics][7] which can explain it scientifically.</sub></sup>

   [1]: https://en.wikipedia.org/wiki/God_the_Son